-ent Description (1) ((I)) Wireless light On: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device and/or a WWAN device, is on.
+Component Description (1) (c1 3) Wireless light On: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
 NOTE: On some models, the wireless light is amber when all wireless devices are off.
-(2) da Power light • On: The computer is on. Ū Blinking: The computer is in the Sleep state, a power- saving state.
+(2) ወ Power light On: The computer is on.
+Blinking: The computer is in the Sleep state, a power-saving state.
 The computer shuts off power to the display and other unneeded components.
 Off: The computer is off or in Hibernation.
 Hibernation is a power-saving state that uses the least amount of power.
-(3) 4 Battery light When AC power is connected: ۶ • White: The battery charge is greater than 90 percent. • Amber: The battery charge is from 0 to 90 percent. • Off: The battery is not charging.
+(3) \$ Battery light When AC power is connected: White: The battery charge is greater than 90 percent.
+Amber: The battery charge is from 0 to 90 percent.
+Off: The battery is not charging.
 When AC power is disconnected (battery not charging): Blinking amber: The battery has reached a low battery level.
-When the battery has reached a critical battery level, the battery light begins blinking rapidly. • Off: The battery is not charging.
-(4) 0 Drive light • Blinking white: The hard drive is being accessed. Ľ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
+When the battery has reached a critical battery level, the battery light begins blinking rapidly.
+Off: The battery is not charging.
+(4) 9 Drive light Blinking white: The hard drive is being accessed.
+Amber: HP 3D DriveGuard has temporarily parked the hard drive.
+NOTE: For more information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 53.